CTD Resource Ingest Guide¶

 |---|---|---|

-| CTD_chemicals_diseases.tsv.gz | All records, including curated therapeutic and marker/mechanism associations, as well as inferred associtionas (records lacking a value in the DirectEvidence column). | ChemicalName, ChemicalID, CasRN, DiseaseName, DiseaseID, DirectEvidence, InferenceGeneSymbol, InferenceScore, OmimIDs, PubMedIDs |
+| CTD_chemicals_diseases.tsv.gz | Associations curated and designated therapeutic or marker/mechanism | ChemicalName, ChemicalID, CasRN, DiseaseName, DiseaseID, DirectEvidence, OmimIDs, PubMedIDs |

-| CTD_exposure_events.tsv.gz | All records (none filtered) | |
+| CTD_exposure_events.tsv.gz | All records with an outcomerelationship of "positive correlation" or "negative correlation" | |

 | CTD_pheno_term_ixns.tsv.gz | All records (none filtered) |